bwssytems/ha-bridge/README.md

 --------------|------------
 Discover | “Alexa, discover my devices.”
 Turn On | “Alexa, turn on the kitchen light.”
-Turn Off: “Alexa, turn off the kitchen light.”
+Turn Off | “Alexa, turn off the kitchen light.”
 Brighten | “Alexa, brighten the kitchen light.”
 Dim | “Alexa, dim the kitchen light.”
 Dim | "Alexa, Dim the lights to 40%."
 Set | “Alexa, set the kitchen light to 50%.”
 Set | "Alexa, Set brightness to 60%."
-To view or remove devices that Alexa knows about, you can use the mobile app `Menu / Settings / Connected Home`.
+To view or remove devices that Alexa knows about, you can use the mobile app `Menu / Settings / Connected Home` or go to http://echo.amazon.com/#cards.
 ## Configuration REST API Usage
 This section will describe the REST api available for configuration.
 The REST body examples are all formatted for easy reading, the actual body usage should be like this:
 ```